reepy/30-days-of-python/readme.md

 ![Python Scripting Shell](./images/opening_python_shell.png)

 The Python interactive shell is opened and it is waiting for you to write Python code(Python script).
-You will write your Python script next to this symbol >>> and then click Enter.
+You will write your Python script next to this symbol **>>>** and then click Enter.
 Let us write our very first script on the Python scripting shell.

 ![Python script on Python shell](./images/adding_on_python_shell.png)

 Well done, you wrote your first Python script on Python interactive shell.
-How do we close the Python interactive shell ?
+How do we close the Python interactive shell?
 To close the shell, next to this symbol >> write **exit()** command and press Enter.

 ![Exit from python shell](./images/exit_from_shell.png)

 Now, you know how to open the Python interactive shell and how to exit from it.

 Python will give you results if you write scripts that Python understands, if not it returns errors.
-Let's make a deliberate mistake and see what Python will return.
+Let us make a deliberate mistake and see what Python will return.

 ![Invalid Syntax Error](./images/invalid_syntax_error.png)

 As you can see from the returned error, Python is so clever that it knows the mistake we made and which was _Syntax Error: invalid syntax_.
-Using x as multiplication in Python is a syntax error because (x) is not a valid syntax in Python.
-Instead of (**x**) we use asterisk (*) for multiplication.
+Using **x** as multiplication in Python is a syntax error because (**x**) is not a valid syntax in Python.
+Instead of (**x**) we use asterisk (**\***) for multiplication.
 The returned error clearly shows what to fix.

 The process of identifying and removing errors from a program is called _debugging_.
-Let us debug it by putting * in place of **x**.
+Let us debug it by putting **\*** in place of **x**.

 ![Fixing Syntax Error](./images/fixing_syntax_error.png)